purdue-arc/rocket_league/rktl_sim/nodes/README.md

 ## simulator

-This node written wraps around a physics simulator and allows controlling a car in a simulated environment.
+This node wraps around a physics simulator and allows controlling a car in a simulated environment.
 The ROS parameter server is used to configure the simulator, and publishes sensor data and control commands as ROS messages.
 The simulator is implemented in `simulator.py` in the `src` directory.
 It can be